 Nutrition Labelling and Claims

-Health Canada has made several changes to the Nutrition Facts table and List of Ingredients, which you may start seeing on packaged food labels now, and should be fully implemented by December 2023 (1).
+Health Canada has made several changes to the Nutrition Facts table and List of Ingredients, which are now mandatory on packaged food labels (1).
 These changes provide additional information on sugars to help Canadians compare sugars content of products more easily and make informed choices for healthy eating:

 • The Nutrition Facts table.
 This lists the amount of total carbohydrate, including total sugars in a stated serving size.
 A % Daily Value for total sugars has been added to the Nutrition Facts table.